Interior analysis, stretched technique and bubbling geometries: Introduction

 One can also compute the interactions of these objects in the gravity side, by computing correlation functions of their dual operators.
 For example, the correlation functions of giant gravitons and light fields have been computed from gravity and from gauge theory sides, and they match with each, e.g. \cite{Bissi:2011dc}-\cite{Holguin:2022zii}.
 The operators used in the computations are Schur operators and their superpositions.
 It has been very useful computing correlation functions involving large operators, e.g. \cite {Abajian:2023jye,Holguin:2023orq,Holguin:2022zii}, for strong gravitation in AdS, among other things.
 Transformations between bases are useful for computations, including those aspects related to amplitudes of the gravity side.
 These heavy operators involve emergent geometries in the dual quantum gravity system.
 These excited states of geometries live in the same quantum Hilbert space.
 One may further deform the Hamiltonians while keeping structures in the Hilbert space.
 The set-up on the field theory side is very calculable, and this enables us to go into further and more sophisticated regimes of the duality.

-Other examples or classes of bubbling geometries with quarter BPS and eighth BPS cases have been analyzed in e.g. \cite{Chen:2007du}-\cite{Lunin:2007ab}, e.g. in the $N$=4 SYM example, among other things.
+Other examples or classes of bubbling geometries with quarter BPS and eighth BPS cases have been analyzed in e.g. \cite{Chen:2007du}-\cite{Lunin:2007ab}, e.g. for the $N$=4 SYM example, among other things.
 There are other less-supersymmetric deformations, e.g. \cite{Liu:2004ru} and related discussions.
-One can obtain the symplectic form for the configuration of the quarter BPS geometries, by using the same procedure as in \cite{Grant:2005qc,Maoz:2005nk,Balasubramanian:2018yjq}.
+One can obtain the symplectic form for the configuration of the quarter BPS geometries, by using the same procedure as in \cite {Grant:2005qc,Maoz:2005nk,Balasubramanian:2018yjq}.
 Moreover, by discrete identification of base space, one can obtain orientifold cases, e.g. \cite {Mukhi:2005cv}-\cite{Caputa:2013vla} and their related aspects.
 Various other aspects have also been discussed and addressed, e.g. \cite {Bhattacharyya:2010yg}-\cite{Balasubramanian:2007qv}.
 There are many other related analysis and aspects.
 See also discussions on related giant gravitons, e.g. \cite{Biswas:2006tj,Mandal:2006tk,Kim:2006he} and their closely related aspects.

 The correlators with heavy operators have been considered from various perspectives.
-One can also compute HHLL correlators, where heavy H operators are dual to background bubbling geometry and light L operators are dual to light fields in AdS.
-Heavy means relatively heavier than the lighter one.
+It is particularly interesting to analyze the HHLL correlators.
+One can also compute those HHLL correlators, where heavy H operators are dual to background bubbling geometry and light L operators are dual to light fields in AdS.
 Fluctuations of light fields on these backgrounds can also be captured by those types of very interesting correlators.
-Very interesting and similar types of correlators involving heavy and light operators have been computed recently in e.g. \cite{Paul:2023rka,Caetano:2023zwe,Li:2019tpf} .
-HHLL correlators can also capture the string degrees of freedom in bubbling geometries, e.g. \cite{deMelloKoch:2009jc,Berenstein:2020jen,Chen:2007gh,deMelloKoch:2018ert} and related references.
+Very interesting and similar types of correlators involving heavy and light operators have been computed recently in e.g. \cite {Paul:2023rka,Caetano:2023zwe,Li:2019tpf}.
+HHLL correlators can also capture the string degrees of freedom in bubbling geometries, e.g. \cite {deMelloKoch:2009jc,Berenstein:2020jen,Chen:2007gh,deMelloKoch:2018ert} and related references.